somekindofdesign/you-sunk-my-battleship/README.md

 <br>

 ## Deployment
 <p>This project was deployed using <a href="https://dashboard.heroku.com/apps">Heroku</a> Cloud Platform.
+It uses the Code Institute Python template repo to assist with successful deployment, as per project recommendations.
 To replicate the deployment, please follow the below steps.</p>

 ### Steps for Deployment
 <ul>